azdavis/dotfiles/readme.rst

   instances of the update script running at once.

 A file named X for which there does not exist an corresponding file named Y will not be affected.
-But be warned that if in the future, a corresponding file is added in ``dotfiles``, it will replace the other one.
+But be warned that if in the future, a corresponding Y is added in ``dotfiles``, it will replace X.

 Despite this, it is possible to use ``dotfiles`` both while tracking upstream changes and keeping your own modifications intact.
 If you commit your changes